Kkevsterrr/prisoners-koth/README.md

 Therefore, there is an incentive to defect on the other prisoner, as it gaurantees the best possible personal score.
 However, if both defect, each player will recieve the worst score.
 There is also an incentive for both to cooperate, as that gives the best total score, but if the other player defects, the cooperating prisoner is left with nothing.

 # The Game
 Every player will write the strategy of a prisoner for a <a href="https://en.wikipedia.org/wiki/Prisoner%27s_dilemma">prisoner's dilemma game</a>.
-You will decide if your prisoner is to cooperate or to defect.
+You will decide if your prisoner is to cooperate (C) or to defect (D).
+Your prisoner and a random other prisoner (potentially a copy of yourself) will face off 100 times, and the winner has the most points at the end of the round.

 # Evolution